breatheco-de/content/src/content/lesson/context-api.md

 ![Context API Explanation](https://github.com/breatheco-de/content/blob/master/src/assets/images/72fe5361-5b2a-460f-8c2a-2d376616abf6.png?raw=true)

 ## Unidirectional data flow

+> The biggest use of the Context API is to [create a global context within your entire React.js application](https://4geeks.com/how-to/react-global-context).

 The **store** is now the most delicate piece of data in our application, and it is susceptible to bad usage, i.e. one bad change and the whole application will crash.
 To avoid this possible scenario, we have to make sure the store's data is read-only for the consumers, and can be *updated* only by a limited set of functions.
 Just like the regular state, we don't *change* the state, we set it again.
 This architecture paradigm is called Flux.